hbctraining/Peak_analysis_workshop/lessons/00b_peak_calling_with_nfcore.md

  A **workflow manager**, in simple terms, is a tool or software that **helps you organize and execute a series of tasks in a specific order**.
 Below we outline some features of using a workflow manager:

 * **Modularity**:
-    * The different steps in workflow are broken down into modular components (ie. FASTQC, genome alignment)
+    * The different steps in workflow are broken down into modular components (e.g., FASTQC, genome alignment)
-    * The workflow tasks segregated from each other, each with its own specific inputs and outputs
+    * The workflow tasks are segregated from each other, each with its own specific inputs and outputs
     * Modules can be reused in different analyses or modified to run the same analysis but tweaking certain parameters
 * **Automation**:
     * Once you have the complete workflow assembled, the process can easily be repeated on multiple samples and/or datasets
     * Automating reduces the likelihood of human error and saves time
 * **Scalability**:
-    * Workflow managers can efficiently handle large datasets and computationally intensive tasks, by distributing them across multiple processors or nodes.
+    * Workflow managers can efficiently handle large datasets and computationally intensive tasks, by distributing them across multiple processors or nodes
     * Tasks are scheduled based on available resources, dependencies, and priorities
     * Troubleshooting is more manageable because error-handling capabilities help in identifying failed processes and understanding the reasons behind failures
 *  **Reproducibility**:
-    *  There is typically documentation including metadata and provenenance tracking providing clarity on what was done
+    *  There is typically documentation, including metadata and provenenance tracking, providing clarity on what was done
-    *  Transparency on software, parameter usage and versions
+    *  Transparency on software, parameter usage, and versions

 ## Nextflow